Last updated: January 2023

 Year completed: 1875

-The Agricultural Learning Center houses classrooms, laboratories, exposition and office spaces, and a kitchen.
-The facility provides opportunities for constituencies throughout the region involving innovative learning for students, applied research and partnership within the agricultural industry, and creating economic, educational, cultural and social engagement activities related to food and agriculture.
+The Agricultural Learning Center is located on the R.T.
+Wright Farm and houses classrooms, laboratories, exposition and office spaces, and a kitchen.
+The facility provides opportunities for innovative learning for students, applied research and partnership within the agricultural industry as well as economic, educational, cultural and social engagement activities.

 Total square feet: 29,000